buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_ENABLEMULTIPLEANALYTICSKEYS</b><br />
 Type: `bool`<br />

 Instead of saving all the analytics in one key, this will enable to save the analytics in multiple keys.
 It's specially useful when you are using Redis cluster.
-This will work only if `forward_analytics_to_pump` is true and tyk-pump is v1.2.1+ .
+This will work only if `forward_analytics_to_pump` is set to `true` and your Tyk Pump is v1.2.1 or higher.

 ### dont_store_selective
 EV: <b>TYK_MDCB_DONTSTORESELECTIVE</b><br />
 Type: `bool`<br />

-set to true if you don't want to store selective analytics
+Set to `true` if you don't want to store selective analytics

 ### dont_store_aggregate
 EV: <b>TYK_MDCB_DONTSTOREAGGREGATES</b><br />
 Type: `bool`<br />

-Set to true to don't store aggregate analytics
+Set to `true` to don't store aggregate analytics

 ### org_session_expiration
 EV: <b>TYK_MDCB_ORGCACHEEXPIRATION</b><br />
 Type: `int`<br />

-Sets the organization cache expiration in minutes.
-By default, 60 minutes.
-This will only work with tyk-sink 1.9+
+Sets the organisation cache expiration in minutes.
+The default is 60 minutes.
+This will only work with Tyk-Sync 1.9 or higher.

 ### org_session_cleanup
 EV: <b>TYK_MDCB_ORGCACHECLEANUP</b><br />
 Type: `int`<br />

-Sets the organization cache cleanup interval in minutes.
-By default, 60 minutes.
-This will only work with tyk-sink 1.9+.
+Sets the organisation cache cleanup interval in minutes.
+The default is 60 minutes.
+This will only work with Tyk-Sync 1.9 or higher.

 ### license
 EV: <b>TYK_MDCB_LICENSE</b><br />